DIGITAL

 The iCoDaCo Digital Platform is a pan-European virtual space designed for the contemporary dance community, supporting collective co-creation, hybrid distribution, and open access knowledge exchange.

-The platform offers a custom-built environment tailored to the needs of dance practitioners today.
-It hosts a growing repository of texts, audio, and video materials, making choreographic knowledge and dance-making practices freely accessible to all.
+The platform hosts a growing repository of texts, audio, and video materials, making choreographic knowledge and dance-making practices freely accessible to all.
+It currently presents artistic outcomes from the 15 residency weeks with all of the European collectives, which took place between November 2024 and March 2026.

 While expanding possibilities for international collaboration and learning through digital channels, the platform remains grounded in the physical nature of dance, encouraging artists to translate shared knowledge into their own embodied practices.